 Review your various sources of retirement income.

-• Rebalance your portfolio – By the end of the year, you may find that the allocation of each investment in your portfolio no longer meets your time frame, risk tolerance, need, or preferences.
+- Rebalance your portfolio – By the end of the year, you may find that the allocation of each investment in your portfolio no longer meets your time frame, risk tolerance, need, or preferences.
 A financial advisor that operates under a fiduciary standard of care can help rebalance your portfolio to help align your investments with your goals and objectives.
-Plus, you’ll need to ensure that you’ve taken your required minimum distributions (RMD) if you’re over the age of 70.5 – and understand how those fit into your overall strategy.
+Plus, you’ll need to ensure that you’ve taken your required minimum distributions (RMD) if applicable, and note that the age for RMDs is now 73, following the SECURE Act 2.0 changes.

 Set Financial Goals